dakilaledesma/Intro-to-Machine-Learning/assignment_1/instructions.md

 You are given two text files: ```english.txt``` and ```german.txt``` within this folder.
 Use the text files in order to build your training dataset and your labels (answers).

 ## 2.
 Get another language that is not English or German and add that language as part of your dataset.
-If English is 0, and German is 1, then your third language that you decide to add must be represented by another number.
+For your labels, if English is 0, and German is 1, then your third language that you decide to add must be represented by another number.

 ## 3.
 Sift the dataset down to only 5-letter words.
 Pre-process your data using whatever means you would like; you don't have to use ```ord()```, for example, if you have a better idea.